This post includes affiliate links.

 I recommend these specific beeswax candles because they are top quality, and are also made by a small, family-owned business in the U.S.

-I used to think that battery powered candles were kind of lame.
+I used to think that battery powered candles were kind of unimpressive.
 I mean seriously, if I’m going for ambience, then I want the real thing!
 But then I bought some battery powered candles, and I was surprised by how nice they look.

 Because battery-powered candles both look nice, and are safe, I now recommend them both as a home decor item, as well as something to put in your emergency preps.